-In all hybrids tested, the HAS1-TDA1 locus exhibits surprisingly strong homolog proximity (Figure 4A-C; Figure 4—figure supplement 1B).
+In all tested hybrids, the HAS1-TDA1 locus exhibits surprisingly strong homolog proximity (Figure 4A-C; Figure 4—figure supplement 1B).
 How does HAS1-TDA1 pairing occur, and why?
-The nuclear pore component Nup2 plays a role, though not exclusively, in mediating pairing.
+The nuclear pore component Nup2 seems to play a role, though not exclusively, in mediating pairing.
 The HAS1-TDA1 locus moves to the nuclear periphery under pairing conditions, and both this relocalization and pairing are Nup2-dependent in galactose (Figure 5A,F and Figure 5—source data 1).
 However, Nup2 is not required for HAS1-TDA1 pairing in saturated growth (Figure 5F).
 Together, the Nup2-independence of HAS1-TDA1 pairing in saturated growth, the Mlp2-independence of HAS1-TDA1 peripheral localization, and the lack of HAS1-TDA1 enrichment in Nup60 ChIP suggest that HAS1-TDA1 may interact with nuclear pores by a mechanism distinct from the previously studied GAL1 and INO1, and possibly by different mechanisms in galactose and in saturated culture.
+However, more experiments are needed to fully elucidate the role and mechanism of the nuclear pore complex in HAS1-TDA1 homolog pairing.
 Regardless of the molecular mechanism, nuclear pore interactions may confine the HAS1-TDA1 alleles to the relatively small space near the nuclear periphery, thus speeding up the rate at which they randomly contact each other (Figure 5—figure supplement 1).
 Once in physical proximity, additional mechanisms such as protein-protein interactions between DNA-binding proteins could prolong the duration of contact, even after the alleles are no longer at a nuclear pore.
 Indeed, the presence of paired HAS1-TDA1 alleles in the nucleoplasm suggests that such nuclear pore-independent pairing mechanisms may act at HAS1-TDA1 (Figure 5C and Figure 5—source data 2).
+Interestingly, a recent study showed that Nup2 is involved in meiotic homolog pairing (Chu et al., 2017), suggesting that Nup2 may more generally play a role in homolog pairing.

 Why do the homologous HAS1-TDA1 alleles pair and relocalize to the periphery, and why does this interaction appear to be unique?
 Many genes associate with nuclear pores and relocalize to the nuclear periphery upon activation, including GAL1, but we do not observe strong pairing of GAL1 homologs.
 It is possible that Hi-C may be failing to capture pairing at GAL1 due to its pericentromeric location, but these data may also reflect particularly strong pairing at the HAS1-TDA1 loci.
 Divergence between S. cerevisiae and S. uvarum, particularly in their galactose metabolism pathways (Roop et al., 2016), may also contribute to the lack of pairing at the GAL1 locus.
 Lack of GAL1 pairing need not correspond to lack of peripheral localization (Brickner et al., 2016); in our hybrid, the S. cerevisiae and S. uvarum GAL1-binding proteins may be able to each interact with the nuclear pores but not with each other.